-According to a number of recent studies, [1,2,5,13] while the culture of sport (including influences from professional and other athletes), as well as the media and other outside sources play a role in the decision of student-athletes to report experiencing concussion symptoms, it is coaches and teammates, along with parents, who have the strongest influence on the decision to report a concussion during sport participation, with coaches being the primary barrier to increased self-reporting by athletes of concussive symptoms.
+According to a number of recent studies [1,2,5,13,18], while the culture of sport (including influences from professional and other athletes), as well as the media and other outside sources play a role in the decision of student-athletes to report experiencing concussion symptoms, it is coaches and teammates, along with parents, who have the strongest influence on the decision to report a concussion during sport participation, with coaches being one of the primary barriers to increased self-reporting by athletes of concussive symptoms.

-What studies find and anecdotal evidence suggest is that, while there are many coaches who take concussions very seriously, there are still far too many in North America, from youth football, hockey, soccer, lacrosse or basketball to the professional level, who:
+What studies find and anecdotal evidence suggest is that, while there are many coaches who take concussions very seriously and encourage athletes to honestly self-report experiencing concussion symptoms, there are still far too many in North America, from youth football, hockey, soccer, lacrosse or basketball to the professional level, who:

 - ostracize players who complain of concussion signs or symptoms;

 - challenge a player's toughness or, especially in the case of boys, their very masculinity, for not shaking off concussion symptoms;